 7. Extra Charge

 It is important for a photographer to maintain the above guidelines while doing an agreement.
-Otherwise, he will face various problems in the work.
-It happens sometimes that, he will not get full payment as well.
-Therefore, we have tried our best to guide you on contracts for photographers.
+Otherwise, he will face various problems while working.
+In some cases, he will not get full payment as well.
+Therefore, we have tried our best to make contracts for photographers.